kurtharriger/spring-osgi/readme.txt

 Latest info is available at the public website: http://www.springframework.org/osgi Project info at the SourceForge site: http://sourceforge.net/projects/springframework

-Spring OSGi is released under the terms of the Apache Software License (see license.txt).
+Spring Dynamic Modules is released under the terms of the Apache Software License (see license.txt).
 All libraries included in the "-with-dependencies" download are subject to their respective licenses.
 This product includes software developed by the Apache Software Foundation (http://www.apache.org).

 4. WHERE TO START

-This distribution contains API documentation and two sample applications illustrating the current features of Spring OSGi.
+This distribution contains API documentation and two sample applications illustrating the current features of Spring DM.
-The Spring OSGi specification can be found at http://www.springframework.org/osgi/specification
+The Spring Dynamic Modules reference documentation can be found at http://www.springframework.org/osgi/current/docs/reference/

 A great way to get started is to review and run the sample applications, supplementing with reference manual material as needed.
-You will require Maven 2, which can be downloaded from http://maven.apache.org/, for building Spring OSGi.
+You will require Maven 2, which can be downloaded from http://maven.apache.org/, for building Spring DM.

 5. ADDITIONAL RESOURCES

-The Spring OSGi homepage is located at:
+The Spring Dynamic Modules homepage is located at:

     http://www.springframework.org/osgi